-The Greater Vancouver Integrated Response Plan for Marine Pollution Incidents ('the Plan') is a guide for multi-agency response to marine pollution incidents of potential significance in British Columbia in the waters surrounding the Greater Vancouver Area.
+The West Coast Vancouver Island Integrated Response Plan for Marine Pollution Incidents ('the Plan') is a guide for multi-agency response to marine pollution incidents of potential significance in British Columbia, in the waters off the west coast of Vancouver Island.

 This Plan is issued by the Canadian Coast Guard Western Region as part of the Canadian Coast Guard's Environmental Response planning framework.
-It is the product of a cooperative effort by Federal Departments, First Nations, local government, private sector and Provincial Ministries.
+It reflects the information, processes and protocols currently used by the CCG to respond to spills, or potential spills.
+This area plan has been developed to be consistent with area plans in other parts of the Western Region.
 While the Plan is being promulgated in its entirety, as signed this day, its appendices and annexes remain evergreen, subject to updates and amendments as required.

+It is the intention of the Canadian Coast Guard that subsequent versions of the Plan will be the product of a cooperative effort by Federal Departments, First Nations, local government, private sector and Provincial Ministries.
 Through the Plan, the Canadian Coast Guard confirms its commitment to fulfill the role of federal Incident Commander and promote an inclusive, integrated response to marine pollution events where the Canadian Coast Guard is the lead agency.

-Roger Girpuard

-Assistant commissioner, Western Region

-Canadian Coast Guard
+Roger Grouard Assistant Commissioner, Western Region Canadian Coast Guard

-Signed at Victoria, BC.
+Signed at Vi Aovia, BC Date 28 New 2020

-Date JUN 1 8 2020